 "Growing Up Nobody" is my story.
 In the book I openly talk I about the struggles I had from being bullied, living with a father who suffered from mental illness and was mentally abusive.
 Then I lost both my parents all by the age of twenty four.
 My hope is that those who hear my story and see that even when life deals you a bad hand that you can move forward and you can achieve your goals.
 I believe that by sharing my story you may see that there is someone who struggled just like you and that they made it to the other side.

-I believe that not passing on dysfunction to the next generation is one of the greatest gifts we can give our children and is the real meaning of success.
+I want to see everyone succeed in their daily lives.
+I want men who did not have great role models (like myself) become better husbands and fathers.
+Most of all want to help everyone break the line of dysfunction that so often holds us back.
+Not passing on dysfunction to the next generation is one of the greatest gifts we can give our children and is the real meaning of success.
 When I became a Christian I discovered that forgiveness is the key that unlocks the door to happiness.
 Forgiveness is the only way to free yourself and allow yourself to live a happy and meaningful life.
 I believe you need to learn to forgive those who hurt you but most importantly you must forgive yourself.
 Then and only then will you truly be happy.
-Once this happens we can become strong leaders in our homes, our churches, our work and in our communities.
+Once this happens we can become strong leaders in our homes, our churches, at work and in our communities.

-I do all I can to inspire others.
+As for myself, I was born and raised in Fargo North Dakota where I still live to this day.
+I have been married to my wife Lori for 22 years and together we raise our three children Brad, Alex, and Hannah.
+My wife and I own and operate a business together.
 I have played a key role in the development of "Men of Hope" a men's ministry at Hope Lutheran Church in Fargo where I act as the Volunteer Communication Director.
 I am also active in hosting Bible Studies and other events there.